Bhuvnesh Jain

 Research Interests

-I am actively involved in the Dark Energy Survey (DES) and in the planning of the Large Synoptic Survey Telescope (LSST) and the space missions Euclid and WFIRST.
+I have been involved in the Dark Energy Survey (DES) and in the planning of the Large Synoptic Survey Telescope (LSST) and the space missions Euclid and Roman.
 My research group members have carried out lensing measurements and cosmological analyses with DES.
 Cross-correlations of galaxies and stars with the cosmic microwave background (CMB) is a promising new field of cosmology.
-We have worked on cosmology and galaxy clusters with DES and the CMB surveys with ACT and SPT.
-The planned Simons Observatory is an ambitious CMB survey that will enable new advances.
+We have worked on cosmology and galaxy clusters with DES and the CMB surveys ACT and SPT, and look forward to the Simons Observatory.

-Cosmologists have been intrigued recently by puzzles related to the current expansion rate of the universe (called H0) and the amplitude of mass fluctuations: direct measurements appear to disagree with the predictions of the standard model of cosmology anchored by the CMB.
-My group’s work with weak lensing is aimed at sharpening the measurement of mass fluctuations.
+Cosmologists have been intrigued recently by puzzles related to the current expansion rate of the universe (called H0) and the growth of cosmic structures: direct measurements appear to disagree with the predictions of the standard model of cosmology anchored by the early universe.
+My group’s work with weak lensing is aimed at sharpening the measurement of large-scale structure.
 I have also worked on both the theory and data sides of the H0 puzzle.

 Galaxy Clusters and Small Scales: